data-integrations/google-cloud/docs/GCSFile-batchsource.md

 **Delimiter:** Delimiter to use when the format is 'delimited'.
 This will be ignored for other formats.

-**Skip Header** Whether to skip the first line of each file.
+**Use First Row as Header:** Whether to use first row as header.
 Supported formats are 'text', 'csv', 'tsv', 'delimited'.

-**Enable Quoted Values** Whether to treat content between quotes as a value.
+**Enable Quoted Values:** Whether to treat content between quotes as a value.
 This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
 For example, if this is set to true, a line that looks like `1, "a, b, c"` will output two fields.
 The first field will have `1` as its value and the second will have `a, b, c` as its value.
 The quote characters will be trimmed.
 The newline delimiter cannot be within quotes.